TheCuteOwl/Trap-Stealer/README.md

 📂 - Sensitive Stealer: Finds and steals sensitive files based of customizable keywords

-❌ - Fake Error: Displays a fake error message to the target

 📸 - Screenshot: Takes a screenshot of the target's screen

 🔥 - Melter: Delete itself after stealing